kkipngenokoech/100-days-of-backend-2023/Django/LoginSystem/README.md

 ## login_redirect_url

 for one to redirect after a successful login you use the `LOGIN_REDIRECT_URL = "home/" in your project-level settings.py

+## CREATING A SUPERUSER

+to create an admin superuser you use `python3 manage.py createsuperuser`

+this superuser has all permissions

+## MVC/MVT FRAMEWORK

+model-view-template